 ANTIPAROS

 A visit to neighboring island Antiparos is a must while on Paros.
 It can be reached via a quick 10-minute ferry journey from Parikia (Paros) to Pounda (Antiparos).
 Or the island can be explored by boat.
-I prefer the boat rental option - the coastline is completely epic, and most of it is only accessible by water.
-Seacret Cruises offers private full-day tours - they know all the best secret coves, sea caves, blue lagoons and moonlike rocks for cliff jumping.
+The coastline is completely epic, and much of it is only accessible by water.
+Seacret Cruises offers private full-day tours – they know all the best secret coves, sea caves, blue lagoons and moonlike rocks for cliff jumping.

 KALOGEROS BEACH